Does A College Degree Have Value In 2024?

 The Bachelor’s Degree As a Steppingstone

 Even if an individual stops their education at a bachelor’s degree, there are still certification programs and licensing requirements they need to complete in order to be eligible to work in their field of choice.
 Many times, these programs and licenses will not be available to those who do not have a four-year college degree.
-Whether the end goal is a doctorate’s degree in medicine, or a license to become a registered nurse, each job required a bachelor’s degree as a steppingstone on their way to accomplishing their aims.
+Whether the end goal is a doctorate’s degree in medicine, or a license to become a registered nurse, each job required a bachelor’s degree as a steppingstone to accomplish it’s professional aims.

 Takeaway